biocore/American-Gut/ipynb/primary-processing/2-filter_sequences_for_blooms.md

 >>> metadata  = agenv.get_existing_path(agenv.paths['raw-metadata'])
 ```

-We also need to specify what specific metadata category and value correspond indicate what samples are fecal.
+We also need to specify what specific metadata category and value indicate which samples are fecal.
 It is possible that these values are study specific, so please modify these as needed if you filtering other datasets.

 ```python
 >>> # If you are filtering your own data, please update these variables to reflect your mapping file